inspheric/nova-defaultable-fields/README.md

     }),
 ```

-In this example, the owner of the first record created will default to the current user, but every subsequent record will default to the last value saved.
+In this example, the author of the first record created will default to the current user, but every subsequent record will default to the last value saved.

 ## Advanced Usage
 ### Extend